btmartin721/ClineHelpR/README.md

 ## Phi ~ Hybrid Index Plots

-First, the &Phi plot that Gompert et al. made in some of their papers.
-In this plot, \Phi is the Probability of P1 ancestry, and the Probability of P0 ancestry is 1 - \Phi. \Phi is plotted on the Y-axis and hybrid index on the X-axis.
+First, the Phi plot that Gompert et al. made in some of their papers.
+In this plot, Phi is the Probability of P1 ancestry, and the Probability of P0 ancestry is 1 - Phi.
+Phi is plotted on the Y-axis and hybrid index on the X-axis.

-Here is an example of a \Phi plot that bgcPlotter can make:
+Here is an example of a Phi plot that bgcPlotter can make:

 ![Phi Plot: Alpha Outliers.](./population1_alphaPhi.png)

-In the above plot, significant BGC \alpha outlier clines are highlighted in black, and the non-significant loci are gray.
-A hybrid index histogram is included above the \Phi plot.
-A separate plot is automatically made to highlight \beta outliers.
+In the above plot, significant BGC alpha outlier clines are highlighted in black, and the non-significant loci are gray.
+A hybrid index histogram is included above the Phi plot.
+A separate plot is automatically made to highlight beta outliers.
 Many aspects of the plot can be adjusted with arguments to suit your needs, including colors, width/height, margins, criteria for determining outliers, and many more.

-With BGC, positive \alpha outliers indicate excess P1 ancestry compared to the genome-wide average.
+With BGC, positive alpha outliers indicate excess P1 ancestry compared to the genome-wide average.
 Negative indicate excess P0 ancestry.

-Positive \beta outliers indicate a steeper cline (i.e. a faster rate of transition and selection against introgression), whereas negative \beta indicates hybrid vigor (i.e. higher introgression than expected).
+Positive beta outliers indicate a steeper cline (i.e. a faster rate of transition and selection against introgression), whereas negative beta indicates hybrid vigor (i.e. higher introgression than expected).

 ## Chromosome Plots

-If you have appropriate data and follow some steps beforehand, our package will also let you plot the \alpha and \beta outliers on a karyotype, like here:
+If you have appropriate data and follow some steps beforehand, our package will also let you plot the alpha and beta outliers on a karyotype, like here:

 ![Ideogram Plot: Alpha and Beta Outliers.](./population1_chromosome.png)

-For each chromosome, \alpha outliers are plotted on the left and \beta are on the right.
+For each chromosome, alpha outliers are plotted on the left and beta are on the right.
 The larger bands represent outliers that fell in known mRNA loci, whereas the thinner bands are from unknown scaffolds.
 This way, you can visualize the outliers on actual chromosomes.

 Here few things you need to have to make the ideogram: